Benedict-Ik/JsonPlaceHolderWrapperService/README.md

 ## Project Goal
 The goal of this project was to build a wrapper service that interacted with a public API, exposing simplified, secure endpoints to downstream consumers.

 A **wrapper service** is an API that acts as an intermediary, consuming and abstracting another API to provide a simplified, standardized, or modified interface for clients.
+Think of it as a smaller or grounded API that consumes a much larger API.

 ## API Used
 For this project, we made use of Json Placeholder which allows developers to simulate API responses and test their applications without having to create a real backend or worry about data storage.